On Weary Drivers, Records of Trees, and Parking Functions: Introduction

-Although labelled trees are among the most extensively studied structures in combinatorics, combinatorialists seem to have paid little attention to the study of records of Cayley trees.
-In contrast, related topics such as tree descents and tree inversions have attracted considerable interest, \cite{M-R, G-S-Y, Yan, Yan_Handbook}.
+Although labelled trees are among the most extensively studied structures in combinatorics, combinatorialists seem to have paid little attention to the study of records of rooted trees.
+There are exceptions; Gessel and Seo \cite{Gessel-Seo} have used the dual version of this notion in their hook length formulas for trees.
+In contrast, related topics such as tree descents and tree inversions have attracted considerable interest \cite{M-R, G-S-Y, Yan}.
+In our forthcoming work \cite{LRT-GF-records}, we introduce the record numbers, which enumerate rooted trees by their number of records.
+We compute their generating function, finding elegant expressions for them in terms of the Cayley tree generating function.
+In \cite{LRT-bijective-visit} we put on the glasses of a bijective combinatorialist and added Enrica Duchi and Pablo Puerto to our team, and revisited our results.
+In doing so, we establish connections between records in trees, endofunctions of finite sets and the \emph{genesis sequence}, the very first sequence in the Online Encyclopedia of Integer Sequences.

-In our forthcoming work \cite{LRT-parking}, we introduce the \emph{record numbers} $R(n, k)$ as the number of Cayley trees labelled on $[n]_0$, and with $k$ records.
-We argue that they are the correct analogue for Cayley trees of the Stirling numbers of the first kind.
-We compute their generating function, obtain a recursive formula, and describe their asymptotics.
-Moreover, we describe their connection to some major combinatorial sequences by restricting the calculation of the record numbers to particular families of Cayley trees.

-{\bf Act III: } After their exhausting journeys, the cars arrive one by one at their destination—a long street lined with plenty of parking spots.
+{\bf Act III: } After their exhausting journeys, the cars arrive one by one at their destination: a long street lined with plenty of parking spots.
 Since overtaking is impossible, at each step the fastest unblocked car reaches the street first.
 Too tired to be picky, cars simply park at the first available spot.
-The main idea of Section \ref{se:parking} is that the scenario presented in Act III provides an alternative way of introducing parking functions.
-A perspective that leads to a record-preserving bijection between parking functions and Cayley trees.
+The main idea of Section \ref{se:parking} is that the parking scenario we just described provides an alternative framework to study parking functions, a perspective that leads to a record-preserving bijection between parking functions and rooted trees.
 Section \ref{se:parking} splits into three subsections.
-In \ref{Sec:WearyParking}, we formalize the parking scenario of Act III, where cars arrive at the parking lot sequentially and park in the first available spot.
+In Section~\ref{Sec:WearyParking}, we formalize the parking scenario described in Act III, where cars arrive at the parking lot sequentially and park in the first available spot.
 We refer to this process as \emph{weary parking}.
-This parking algorithm is closely related to \emph{priority-first search}.
-Finally, we assign a preference to each car, and obtain a parking function.
-Then, in \ref{sec:pf2tree}, we describe how to associate to a parking function $\pi$ a \emph{driving scenario}.
-That is, a Cayley tree such that the parking function obtained from the wearing parking process is precisely $\pi.$ Finally, in \ref{sec:record_bijection} we show that perspective leads to a record-preserving bijection between parking functions and Cayley trees.